rtmigo/vien_py/README.md

 (myProject)user@host$ _
 ```
-So you can see, which virtualenv you're using.
+So you can see, which virtual environment you're using.

 If you customized your `PS1`, it may not work as expected.